 1980: Keyboardist Jules Holland left Squeeze to fully pursue a solo career that he had started two years earlier.
 Keyboard duties were taken over by former Ace and Roxy music member Paul Carrack, and later Don Snow.
 Five years later, Holland joined a reformed Squeeze before again leaving in 1990.

-1994: Crosby, Stills, & Nash’s thirteenth LP and fifth as a trio, After the Storm, was released.
+1994: Crosby, Stills, & Nash’s thirteenth studio album and fifth as a trio, After the Storm, was released.
 It was the group’s last release with Atlantic Records, their lowest-selling album, and peaked at #98 on the Billboard chart.

 1994: Neil Young released Sleeps with Angels, his twentieth studio album and seventh with Crazy Horse.